 For example, on Uniswap and SushiSwap, you can only trade Ethereum-based ERC20 tokens, while PancakeSwap is limited to Binance Smart Chain’s BEP20 tokens.

 The most popular assets you can find in liquidity pools include ETH, BNB, and stablecoins like DAI, USDT, and USDC.
 Even popular “meme coins” like SafeMoon can be traded or deposited in liquidity pools.

 Traditionally, staking refers to the process of locking up your crypto asset in a blockchain in order to keep the network secure and earn rewards from transaction fees.
 With the dawn of DeFi, the definition of staking has broadened to contain any form of depositing of a crypto asset to earn a financial reward.
 For example, today, you can even stake an NFT to earn tokens.

 Liquidity provision refers to depositing one or more assets into a liquidity pool to earn trading fees or lending interest.
-While the concept is not that different from staking, the mechanics and risks involved are different.
+While the concept is not that different from staking in crypto, the mechanics and risks involved are different.